ST. BRIGID OF KILDARE AND IRISH OAT CAKES (THREE CORNERS BREAD)

 Check out The Women and the Wheat, a blog by Jane G. Meyer, author of picture book, THE LIFE OF ST. BRIGID: ABBESS OF KILDARE, for lots of cool ways to celebrate the feast day of St. Brigid.

 Some people celebrate St. Brigid’s Day with Irish Tea Barmbrack which is also baked to celebrate Halloween or New Year’s Day in Ireland.
-In other countries, a similar bread called Three King’s Bread is baked to celebrate Epiphany.
+In other countries, a similar bread called Three King’s Cake is baked to celebrate Epiphany.
 Although differently shaped, both breads contain dried fruit and surprise tiny toys.

 St. Brigid’s Day is also celebrated with a big meal and in many cases a special dish of mashed potatoes called Champ or Brúitín in Irish.